 An Ounce of Prevention Now to Support Your Pet’s Healthy Heart for a Lifetime

 Heart conditions have become a top concern among veterinarians.
-The number two cause of deaths among dogs, and the most common cause of sudden death in cats, hidden cardiovascular concerns can be present at birth or develop slowly as part of the normal aging process.
+The number two cause of deaths among dogs, and the most common cause of sudden death in cats, hidden cardiovascular concerns can be present at birth or develop slowly as part of the normal ageing process.
 The good news is, you can take steps right now to help support your pet’s heart health.

 HOWHEART HEALTH FOR CATS & DOGSCAN HELP SUPPORT YOUR PET’S CARDIOVASCULAR HEALTH

 No matter the cause of your pet’s heart concern, you can take steps to support his cardiovascular health, like helping him maintain a healthy weight, getting plenty of exercise, and feeding him a species-appropriate diet.